elixir-saas/ecto_orderable/guides/howtos/Belongs-To Sets.md

   schema "todos" do
     field :title, :string
-    field :order_index, :float
+    field :position, :float
     belongs_to :user, User
   end
 end
 ```

 Key characteristics:
-- The `order_index` field lives directly on the item being ordered
+- The `position` field lives directly on the item being ordered
 - Each user has their own independent ordering of todos
-- Moving a todo only affects that one record's `order_index`
+- Moving a todo only affects that one record's `position`

 ## Order Module